Ballard Carnegie Library: History

 Following the start of World War I, the Carnegie Library became the location of various community activities, such as the distribution of information on the ongoing war.
 It also hosted Red Cross and English language classes.
 In 1942, during World War II, one of the first African American librarians in Seattle, Lucille Smith, was assigned to the library.

 In 1956, Seattle voters approved a municipal bond to replace what was by then considered the "inadequate and impractical" library.
 The Ballard Carnegie Library was closed in 1963, when a new and larger public library was built in the area.
 The former library became an antique store.
 One of the cited reasons for the closure and sale of the library building was a number of expert claims that the building would not be able to withstand earthquakes (which have taken place in the Seattle area at numerous points in its history; the building has in fact survived several quakes in the meantime).

 From 2003 to 2010 the old library building was home to Carnegie's, a French restaurant.
 Other businesses it has been home to during the 21st century include Ström and Ström Consulting, offering legal and marketing services to mental health professionals; and Root Integrative Health, a holistic wellness center.
 The building is currently owned by Karoline Morrison and her husband, Dennis Beals, and has been occupied by the Kangaroo and Kiwi Pub since 2012.

-The area around Market Street where the building is located is a part of Seattle that has been quickly rising in land value; the area has been compared to Belltown, a growing Seattle neighborhood also being affected by gentrification.
-As the Carnegie Library building is without the City of Seattle's landmark status despite its NRHP status, it is at risk from new development.
+At the public meeting held on November 7, 2012, the City of Seattle's Landmarks Preservation Board voted to approve designation of the Ballard Carnegie Free Public Library as a Seattle Landmark.